 View our recommendations for file storage, file sharing, and backups

 Working from home creates many challenges, one of which is how to keep your data, identity, and computer secure.
-If you have a university-owned computer, please connect to the university's network via VPN for a 1-2 hour period every week or two to get updates.
+If you have a university-owned computer, please connect to the university's network via VPN for a 1-2 hour period every week to get updates and patches.
 Here are some additional tips on creating a secure home computing environment, provided by the SANS Institute.

 What if the files I need are stored on a network share like the P: Drive or my U: Drive?